jhannemann/bowling/instructions/BowlingGame.md

 resulting in a darkish yellow.
 To make the lane shiny,
 select a *Metallic* value of 0 and a *Smoothness* of 0.6.
-Attach the material to the lane by dragging the material from the Assets Pane onto the Lane object in the Scene Pane.
+Attach the material to the lane by dragging the material from the Assets pane onto the Lane object in the Scene pane.

 ### The Ball